Finding and Focusing a Topic

 Place events in American history in context with the help of chronicles:

-Determine the origin, meaning and changing usage of words with the help of these resources:
+Determine the origin, meaning and changing usage of words with the help of:

-Find the sources of quotations used in your primary texts with the help of these resources:
+Find the sources of quotations used in your primary texts with the help of: